apache/spark/docs/sql-error-conditions.md

 [SQLSTATE: 42802](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-Incorrect number of ordering columns=`<numOrderingCols>` for range scan encoder.
-Ordering columns cannot be zero or greater than num of schema columns.
+Incorrect number of ordering ordinals=`<numOrderingCols>` for range scan encoder.
+The number of ordering ordinals cannot be zero or greater than number of schema columns.

 ### STATE_STORE_INCORRECT_NUM_PREFIX_COLS_FOR_PREFIX_SCAN